Relax! These are the definitive rules of spa etiquette

 Established in 1849, Huntsman’s initial claim to fame came through a rather niche tailoring service: making equestrian wear for the hunting and riding aristocracy in 19th-century Europe.
 They’ve remained a thoroughly British brand ever since, going on to tailor the wardrobes of legends including one of our all-time favourite gentlemen, Gregory Peck.

-With an attention to detail that has seen them through over 200 years of tailoring, Henry Poole take pride in the fact that each and every piece of clothing is made individually by their tailors right there on their Savile Row premises.
-Their crest reads ‘By Special Appointment to the Late Emperor Napoleon III’ – if they’re good enough for an emperor, you know they’re good enough for just about anybody.
+With an attention to detail that has seen them through over 200 years of tailoring, Henry Poole take pride in the fact that each and every piece of clothing is made individually by their tailors on their Savile Row premises.
+Their crest reads ‘By Special Appointment to the Late Emperor Napoleon III’ – and, if they’re good enough for an emperor, you know they’re good enough for you.

 The founder of the Hardy Amies brand, Sir Edwin Hardy Amies, actually got his start in womenswear, but soon started making waves in men’s tailoring as well after opening his Savile Row store in 1945.
-The team today (who we got to know quite well) puts an emphasis on the gentlemanly look with a twist, with an exceptional focus on fit, often requiring several fittings and up to 20 measurements.
+The team today puts an emphasis on the gentlemanly look with a twist, with an exceptional focus on fit, often requiring several fittings and up to 20 measurements.